zankia/damas-core/Home.md

 * [[Scripting Guide|Scripting]] - setup a Python or Javascript scripting environment to access a damas-core server
 * [[API Reference|API]] - complete list of API methods
-* [[Database Admin Cook Book|Admin Cook Book]] - Some recipes for the administration of the underlying database
+* [[Database Admin Cook Book|Database Administration]] - Some recipes for the administration of the underlying database

 __Implementation notes__
 * [[Coding Conventions]]